 Some flaw types could not be generated by the CAS's custom Test Case Template Engine.
 Test cases for those flaw types were manually created.
-Due to resource constraints, only Baseline ("01" flow variant) test cases were created for these flaw types.
+Due to resource constraints, these test cases were created to include only the simplest form of the flaw without added control or data flow complexity.